webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 ===Potential Markets===

-When you only make web sites (or anything else) for one specific type of person you are excluding other types of people even if you don’t realise it, and these people can easily add up to a significant (if not a majority) market share.
-In 2000 the UK supermarket chain Tesco started a project to make a separate version of their online grocery site specifically targetting people with visual impairments.
+When you only make web sites (or anything else) for one specific type of person you are excluding other types of people even if you don’t realize it, and these people can easily add up to a significant (if not a majority) market share.
+In 2000 the UK supermarket chain Tesco started a project to make a separate version of their online grocery site specifically targeting people with visual impairments.
 It was noted by Julie Howell of the RNIB that “Work undertaken by Tesco.com to make their home grocery service more accessible to blind customers has resulted in revenue in excess of £13m per annum, revenue that simply wasn’t available to the company when the web site was inaccessible to blind customers.”
 So if Tesco hadn’t considered people with visual impairments they would have been missing out on a market of customers that was worth at least £13 million.

 {{TODO| citation }}